 Spherical

-The spherical coordinate reference system is the default and recommended one to use.
-It correctly handles antimeridian crossings and is the most robust option, no matter how the datapoint geometries are cut along the antimeridian.
+The spherical coordinate reference system is the default and recommended choice.
+It correctly handles antimeridian crossings and is the most robust option, regardless of how datapoint geometries are cut along the antimeridian.

 When querying with the spherical coordinate reference system, Tilebox automatically converts all geometries to their x, y, z coordinates on the unit sphere and performs the intersection and containment checks in 3D.